mdesignscode/monty/README.md

 push - pushes an element onto the stack.
 Usage: push integer

 pall - prints all alements on the stack.
-Usage: pall

 pint - prints the top element on the stack.
-Usage: pint

 add - adds the first and second elements and sets the result as the new top of the stack.
-Usage: add

 swap - swaps the first and second elements on the stack.
-Usage: swap

-pop - removes the top element from the stack Usage: pop
+pop - removes the top element from the stack.

-nop - does nothing Usage: nop
+nop - does nothing.

+sub - subtracts the top element of the stack from the second top element of the stack.

+div - divides the second top element of the stack by the top element of the stack.

+mul - multiplies the second top element of the stack with the top element of the stack.

+mod - computes the rest of the division of the second top element of the stack by the top element of the stack.

+pchar - prints the char at the top of the stack, followed by a new line.

+pstr - prints the string starting at the top of the stack, followed by a new line.

+rotl - rotates the stack to the top.

+rotr rotates the stack to the bottom.

+stack - sets the format of the data to a stack (LIFO).
+This is the default behavior of the program.

+queue - sets the format of the data to a queue (FIFO).

+Comments are denoted by #

 __USAGE__: monty file